• About/Start Here

 Light rail or bus travel is often cheaper than renting a car or using rideshare services.
 We tend to travel to destinations that have light rail options.
 It’s a great way to see the city from a local perspective.
 It also allows you to allocate the cost savings to other parts of your trip.
 You can also combine this step with the previous steps.
 For example, when we visit Atlanta, we typically stay at a hotel near the airport.
 The hotel can be accessed from the airport via a tram.
 We then ride the tram back to the airport and hop on the MARTA (Metropolitan Atlanta Rapid Transit Authority).
 My family can get to many Atlanta attractions this way for $9 or less per day if buying a single-day or multiple-day pass.

-For bonus points, take the Atlanta Streetcar for a $3 one-day pass.
+Take the Atlanta Streetcar for a $3 one-day pass for bonus points.

 Now that you’re ready to take that planned family vacation, it’s time to check out Texas Vacations On A Budget and these family summer getaways in Texas!